-We compared the fall of PEK (baseline) demographics of these children to those of children who remained in the study to see if they differed in important ways.
-Cohort 2 children assessed in spring 2011 appeared to resemble the original cohort.
-A higher percentage (85%) of children in Cohort 3 assessed in fall 2010 was eligible for free and reduced-price lunch, compared to the original cohort (71%).
-Their comparison group also had a higher percentage of students who were eligible for free and reduced-price lunch in fall 2010 (91%).
+Similar to Cohort 1, a higher percentage (86%) of children in Cohort 3 assessed in third grade was eligible for free and reduced-price lunch, compared to the original cohort (71%).
+Their comparison group also had a higher percentage of students who were eligible for free and reduced-price lunch in third grade (91%).
 As noted before, income levels (i.e., eligibility for free or reduced-price lunch) can change over time.
-We used statistical analyses to adjust for these differences in demographic characteristics among the groups of children being compared.
+We used